tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 In Tock, we use position independent code (PIC) [^1] to enable loading multiple applications.
-In PIC, all branches and jumps are PC-relative rather than absolute, allowing code to be placed at any address in Flash.
+In PIC, all branches and jumps are PC-relative rather than absolute, allowing code to be placed at any address.
 All references to the data section are indirected through the Global Offset Table (GOT) [^2].
 Rather than access data at an absolute address, first the address of the data is loaded from a hard-coded offset into the GOT, and then the data is accessed at that address.
 This